-In June, 2006, the government announced the New Policy to Cope with Low Fertility, including additional cash benefit for the first three years after birth, improving payment procedure of one time cash benefit at birth, supporting the cost of medical check during pregnancy, establishing "Family Day" and "Family Week," etc. However, the proposed additional cash benefit for young children was failed to be included into the national budget for the fiscal year 2007.
-The government aims at starting the program in 2008, after achieving a tax reformation.
+In June, 2006, the government announced the New Policy to Cope with Low Fertility, including additional cash benefit for the first three years after birth, improving payment procedure of one time cash benefit at birth, supporting the cost of medical check during pregnancy, establishing "Family Day" and "Family Week," etc. The additional cash benefit for young children was approved and will start from the fiscal year 2007.
+In addition, the Ministry of Health plans to increase the cash benefit during the childcare leave from 40% to 50% of the wage.